PhilipDaniels/BassUtils/README.md

 - Partition and DistinctBy methods - use [MoreLinq](https://www.nuget.org/packages/morelinq/).
 - ConfigurationLoader, DoubleExtensions, ExpandoExtensions, PredicateBuilder, PropertyCopier, TableAdapterBase, ThrottledBlockingQueue, XmlWriterExtensions have been removed.
+- Removed the Hydate and HydrateAll functions that use reflection to guess a ctor to call.
+Use the overloads that take a lambda instead, they are more predictable.

 #### [3.1.0]
 ###### Fixed